beneath-hq/beneath/docs/overview/replay-derive.md

 ### Testing data quality

 If you want to keep tabs on your data quality, you can write a service that subscribes to every new record in a stream and checks that its values are within the expected ranges.
-If a record fails your tests, you can write it to a special stream of flagged observations – or even have the code send you an email!
+If a record fails your tests, you can write it to a special stream of flagged observations – or even have the code send you an email.

 ### Synchronizing to an external system